-Student level: refers to the proportion of total requirements a student has obtained, as of the census date, toward the completion of the degree/diploma/certificate program in which the student is enrolled.
-The following mutually exclusive student level categories will be used:
+Student level: refers to the total number of credit hours earned/completed or the degree level program that the student is currently enrolled in.
+The following student level categories are intended to be mutually exclusive however, different institutions may infer different meaning.

-- First-year student (Freshman): A student who has completed less than the equivalent of 1 full year of undergraduate work, that is, less than 30 semester hours (in a 120-hour degree program). - Second-year student (Sophomore): A student who has completed the equivalent of 1 year of full-time undergraduate work, that is, at least 30 semester hours but less than 60 semester hours (in a 120-hour program). - Third-year student (Junior): A student who has completed the equivalent of 2 years of full-time undergraduate work, that is, at least 60 semester hours but less 90 semester hours (in a 120-hour program).

-- Fourth year student (Senior): An undergraduate student who has completed the equivalent of 3 years of full-time undergraduate work, that is, at least 90 semester hours (in a 120-hour program). - Master's: a student who has received an earned baccalaureate degree, has been accepted for graduate-level study, and 1) is enrolled in a master's degree program, or 2) is enrolled in a doctoral program but has earned less than 30 semester credit hours in graduate course work. - Specialist: a student who has received an earned master's degree and is enrolled in a specialist degree program. - Doctoral: a student who has received a master's or specialist degree, or has earned at least 30 semester credit hours in graduate course work, and is enrolled in a doctoral degree program. - First professional: a student who is enrolled in a first professional degree program (law, medicine, pharmacy).
-A student enrolled in an undergraduate pre-professional curriculum or a student in one of the first two years corresponding to the undergraduate freshman or sophomore year of an integrated graduate professional degree program(s) should be classified as a lower division student.
-Students enrolled in the Pharm.D. program at UAMS should be reported as first professional students. - Unclassified undergraduate: a student who cannot be classified into one of the lower or upper division categories (i.e., freshman, sophomore, junior, senior) but he or she is enrolled in undergraduate coursework. - Unclassified post-baccalaureate: a student who cannot be classified in one of the undergraduate categories (i.e., freshman, sophomore, junior, senior) because he or she has an earned baccalaureate degree but now is pursuing additional undergraduate coursework. - Unclassified graduate: a student who has completed a baccalaureate degree and is enrolled in graduate coursework but cannot be classified in one of the graduate categories (i.e., master's, specialist, doctoral) because he or she has not been admitted into a graduate degree program. - High School Student: A high school student who has not received a high school diploma or its equivalent but is enrolled in college-level courses.
+Unclassified undergraduate (00): a non-high school student who cannot be classified into one of the lower or upper division categories (i.e., freshman, sophomore, junior, senior) but he or she is enrolled in undergraduate coursework.

+First-year student/Freshman (01): A non-high school student who has completed less than 30 credit hours of college-level undergraduate coursework.

+Second-year student/Sophomore (02): A non-high school student who has completed at least 30 but less than 60 credit hours of college-level undergraduate coursework.

+Third-year student/Junior (03): A non-high school student who has completed at least 60 but less 90 credit hours of college-level undergraduate coursework.

+Fourth year student/Senior (04): A non-high school student who has completed at least 90 credit hours of college-level undergraduate coursework.

+Masters (05): a student who has received an earned baccalaureate degree, has been accepted for graduate-level study, and (a) is enrolled in a master's degree program, or (b) is enrolled in a doctoral program but has earned less than 30 semester credit hours in graduate course work.

+Specialist (06): a student who has received an earned master's degree and is enrolled in a specialist degree program.

+Doctoral/Doctoral: Research/Scholarship (07): a student who has received a master's or specialist degree (or has earned at least 30 semester credit hours in graduate course work) and is enrolled in a doctoral degree program.
+Such doctoral programs require advanced work beyond the master's level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement.

+Doctoral: Other (08): per IPEDS a doctor's degree that does not meet the definition of a doctor's degree - research/scholarship or a doctor's degree - professional practice.
+The use of this designation requires permission from IPEDS.
+No Arkansas institutions currently use this designation.

+First Professional/Doctoral: Professional Practice (09): a student who is enrolled in a first professional degree program such as, but not limited to, chiropractic, dentistry, law, medicine, optometry, osteopathic medicine, pharmacy, podiatry, theology, and veterinary medicine.
+Such doctoral programs require completion of a program providing the knowledge and skills for the recognition, credential, or license required for professional practice.
+The degree is awarded after a period of study such that the total time to the degree, including both pre-professional and professional preparation, equals at least six full-time equivalent academic years.

+Unclassified post-baccalaureate undergraduate student (10): a student who cannot be classified in one of the undergraduate categories (i.e., freshman, sophomore, junior, senior) because he or she has an earned baccalaureate degree but now is pursuing additional undergraduate coursework.

+Unclassified graduate (11): a student who has completed a baccalaureate degree and is enrolled in graduate coursework but cannot be classified in one of the graduate categories (i.e., master's, specialist, doctoral).

+High School Student (13): A student who has not received a high school diploma or its equivalent and is traditional high school age (generally 18 or less).